DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample

-For visual comparison, Figure~\ref{fig:slice_den} shows the projected density-field distribution in a slice of $1564 \times 1564 \times 9.16 \, h^{-1} \, \mathrm{Mpc}$.
-Different panels correspond to the redshift-space galaxy distribution (upper left), the true dark matter density field $\delta_\mathrm{true}$ (upper right), the UNet-reconstructed density field $\delta_\mathrm{rec}$ (lower left), and the difference between $\delta_\mathrm{rec}$ and $\delta_\mathrm{true}$ (lower right).
-Compared with the true field, the reconstructed density field reveals recognizable and consistent large-scale structures, including clusters, filaments, and voids, indicating a successful reconstruction overall.
+For visual comparison, Figure~\ref{fig:slice_den} shows the projected density field distribution in a slice of $1564 \times 1564 \times 9.16 \, h^{-1} \, \mathrm{Mpc}$.
+The Different panels correspond to the redshift-space galaxy distribution (upper left), the true dark matter density field $\delta_\mathrm{true}$ (upper right), the UNet-reconstructed density field $\delta_\mathrm{rec}$ (lower left), and the difference between $\delta_\mathrm{rec}$ and $\delta_\mathrm{true}$ (lower right).
+Compared with the true field, the reconstructed density field reveals recognizable and consistent LSSs, including clusters, filaments, and voids, indicating a successful reconstruction overall.
 Additionally, the results demonstrate resilience to boundary effects, as structures near the survey edges are effectively recovered.
 However, the difference map highlights discrepancies in high-density regions, particularly around clusters, where the reconstructed field deviates from the target.

 The left panel of Figure~\ref{fig:pix_com} illustrates the grid-to-grid density relationship between the reconstructed density field $1+\delta_\mathrm{rec}$ and the true field $1+\delta_\mathrm{true}$, represented by the blue solid line.
 For comparison, the result for the galaxy density field is also plotted.
 The three contours in each case represent thresholds encompassing 67\%, 95\%, and 99\% of the grid cells.
 The dashed lines indicate the ideal one-to-one correspondence.
 As expected, galaxies trace the underlying dark matter with a significant bias, leading to a relationship that deviates substantially from unity.
 However, after UNet reconstruction, the relationship becomes nearly linear and does not show significant bias.